davidderoure/bate-collection-shiny/README.md

 Download the Bate spreadsheet bate_catalogue.csv to the same directory as the file app.R

-Load app.R into RStudio using New File -> Shiny Web App then choose "Run App" and interact through the Web interface.
+Load app.R into RStudio using then choose "Run App" and interact through the Web interface.

 NB The Excel version of the catalogue is available from